-FareShare Merseyside redistributes surplus food to over 219 charities and community groups working with vulnerable people across Merseyside and the Wirral.
-Based at two sites in Speke and the Wirral, their reach includes breakfast clubs, women's refuges, homeless hostels and luncheon clubs for older people.
+FareShare Merseyside redistributes surplus food to over 219 charities and community groups working with vulnerable people across Merseyside.
+Based in Speke, their reach includes breakfast clubs, women’s refuges, homeless hostels and luncheon clubs for older people.

 Could you help us save good food from going to waste and make a difference to your local community?
-FareShare Merseyside is calling for volunteers to help at both their Speke and Wirral sites.
-If you can help redistribute surplus food to people in need across the region, complete our online volunteer application form or call 0151 486 1139 (Speke) or 0151 638 7529 (the Wirral).
+FareShare Merseyside is calling for volunteers to help at their Speke site.
+If you can help redistribute surplus food to people in need across the region, complete our online volunteer application form or call 0151 486 1139.

 Meet FareShare Merseyside's team of volunteers as they save food from going to waste and deliver it to those in need in Liverpool.
 Follow them as they pay a visit to Phoenix Community Cafe to see how they are using surplus food to benefit the local community.